sassoftware/sasoptpy/doc/guide/basics.rst

 direction the linear relation should have.

 There are two methods to add constraints.
-The first one is :meth:`Model.add_constraint` where a single constraint can be inserted into a model.
+The first one is :meth:`Model.add_constraint` where a single constraint can be added to a model.

 The second one is :meth:`Model.add_constraints` where multiple constraints can